Emily-gitt/Comp3111LEx/src/main/java/Lab1/readme.md

-write some comments or remarks in the readme file
+write some comments or remarks in the readme file testing

 ![img.png](../../../../img.png)